killy971/hpc-coveralls/README.md

   - hpc-coveralls/hpc-coveralls.sh [your-test-suite-name]
 ```

-As you may notice, `cabal test` is replaced by the script `run-cabal-test.sh`.
+Note that the usual `cabal test` command is replaced by the script `run-cabal-test.sh`.
 The reason for this is explained in the next section.

-For an example usage, please refer to [this-project](https://github.com/guillaume-nargeot/project-euler-haskell) .
+For an example usage, please refer to [this-project](https://github.com/guillaume-nargeot/project-euler-haskell) ([result on coveralls](https://coveralls.io/r/guillaume-nargeot/project-euler-haskell)).

-# The run-cabal-test.sh script
+## The run-cabal-test.sh script

-When using HPC 0.6, `cabal test` outputs an error message and exits with the error code `1`, which prevents the build from succeeding.
+When using hpc 0.6, `cabal test` outputs an error message and exits with the error code `1`, which results in a build failure.

-In order for the build to succeed, hpc-coveralls provides the `run-cabal-test.sh` script which runs `cabal test` and return with `0` if the regex `^Test suite .\*: FAIL$` never matches any line of the output.
+In order to prevent this from happening, hpc-coveralls provides the `run-cabal-test.sh` script which runs `cabal test` and returns with `0` if the regex `^Test suite .*: FAIL$` never matches any line of the output.
 You can adapt this script for your needs, which may differ based on the testing framework you use.

-The HPC issue should be fixed in version 0.7, which is provided by GHC 7.8 (Travis CI currently only provides GHC 7.6).
+The hpc issue should be fixed in version 0.7, which is provided by GHC 7.8 (Travis CI currently only provides GHC 7.6).

 # Limitations